dscho/xkcd/content/comics/2025-6-20-interoperability.md

  Black Hat: For the last few years, our company has been quietly retrofitting roller coasters to use 143.5 cm tracks.

- [Black Hat now has his fists raised]
+ [Black Hat now has both of his fists pumped and the diagram is outside of the frame]

  Black Hat: Soon, we can begin phase 2.